procter-gamble-hir/.github/profile/README.md

-# :lock: P&G Restriced Organization
+# :lock: P&G Restricted Organization

 This is P&G's organization for HiR code and related initiatives only.